- What We Do

 Food Security Situation

-Niger is one of the least developed countries worldwide, ranking last on the UN Development Program (UNDP) 2014 Human Development Index.
-The majority of households in Niger face chronic food insecurity, due to structural vulnerabilities, including reliance on subsistence rain-fed agriculture with increasing rainfall variance and harsh climatic conditions.
-Basic social services are especially limited in the rural areas.
+- Niger is one of the least developed countries worldwide, ranking last on the UN Development Program (UNDP) 2015 Human Development Index.
+The majority of households in Niger face chronic food insecurity due to structural vulnerabilities including reliance on subsistence rain-fed agriculture with increasing rainfall variance and harsh climatic conditions.
+Basic social services are especially limited in rural areas.

 - In Niger’s Diffa region, ongoing Boko Haram-related conflict, an influx of Nigerian refugees, and internal population displacement have left local populations in a dire situation and highly food insecure.
-Additionally, land degradation, and climate change have exacerbated food insecurity and weakened the resilience of the most vulnerable populations.
+Additionally, land degradation, and climate change have exacerbated food insecurity and weakened the resilience of Diffa residents.
 According to the Famine Early Warning System (FEWS NET), the effects of the conflict on local markets and livelihoods may prevent poor households in pastoral zones in Diffa from meeting their food needs, leading to Crisis (IPC Phase 3) or Stressed (IPC Phase 2) acute food insecurity, which is expected to continue through calendar year 2016.

 Food Assistance Programs